chafey/dicomweb-update-spec/README.md

 ## APIs

+All APIs will use standard HTTP status codes as defined by the [DICOM standard](https://dicom.nema.org/medical/dicom/current/output/chtml/part18/sect_8.5.html)

 ### Normalized Metadata

 These APIs allow you to replace, update and get subsets of DICOM data.
 The allowed subsets are the patient, study, series and